rmsk2/6502profiler/README.md

 When used for performance analysis `6502profiler` executes an existing binary inside the emulator.
 While running the program the number of clock cycles that are used up during execution are counted.
 Additionally `6502profiler` can be used to identify "hot spots" in the program because it also keeps track of how many times each byte in memory is accessed (i.e. read and/or written).

-**Caution: This is work in pogress, things will change and maybe even break.**
+**Caution: This is work in progress, things will change and maybe even break.**

 ## How to use `6502profiler`